LumberKnot/advent_of_code_24/README.md

 ### Day 22
 First star was just a matter of doing, second as usual was far more fun.
 I solved it with two four dimensional *matrices*.
 Both were 19\*19\*19\*19 as that is the number of posible differences that exist between two single digit numbers and represent a sequence.
 First was a global exchange rate: number of bananas for a given sequence and other was local for each monkey that simply keept track if the sequence had already been visited (only first visit was valuable).

+### Day 23
+First star was made by first creating all 3 pairs in growing node order and then filter out all that start with *t* to avoid duplicates.
+Second was solved recursevly also following order